clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

 #.
 Reboot the target system.

 #.
 The |CL| boot menu will start as shown in figure 1.
-   Select :guilabel:`Clear Linux OS for Intel Architecture` and press the :kbd:`Enter` key or wait five seconds to automatically select it.
+   Select :guilabel:`Clear Linux OS` and press the :kbd:`Enter` key or wait five seconds to automatically select it.

    .. figure:: figures/bare-metal-install-1.png